elterminad0r/A453/README.md

 # A453
 From my GCSE computing course - see [my full writeup](https://github.com/elterminad0r/A453/blob/master/writeup.pdf) (be warned - it's big.
 I'd recommend downloading it rather than viewing it inline - I've crashed a couple of browser sessions by trying the latter).
 It's a **heavily** type-annotated collection of scripts in Python, which perform various forms of naive and less naive compression on text.
 It initially uses a very naive system of building an index of words and writing "pointers" to words in that index, where the pointers are space-separated base-10 integers in ASCII.
 This is of course a tremendous waste of a byte - I later go on to use variable-length prefix encodings and raw binary data-files to make some significant gains.
 It's nowhere near something like LZW compression in terms of speed or compressive factor, but I think that for a Python script given the initial constraints, it's not bad at all.
 Also features some heavy unit testing, and modularisation, and a pretty decent interface for input/output using argparse.
+It also features an implementation of LZW in the same framework, used as reference (it's faster and produces more compresssion :( ).

 The most simple compressive algorithm (`readable_compression.py`), given the input: